 Many federal, state, and local government agencies have a role in managing the rich and varied water resources within the Twin Cities metro area.
 The following list of agencies provides a brief description of their role in water resources management.
 Note: This is not meant to be an exhaustive list.

 The EPA develops federal water quality criteria as well as sets and enforces national pollution control standards.
 The agency also provides an oversight role for state pollution control agencies.

-The EPA's Water home page offers a wide range of resources covering topics such as:
+The EPA's water home page offers a wide range of resources covering topics such as:

 The MPCA is responsible for statewide water quality planning, development of state water quality standards, monitoring environmental quality, and enforcing environmental regulations.

-The MDA is primarily responsible for regulating agricultural activities that affect water resources.
+This department is primarily responsible for regulating agricultural activities that affect water resources.